Introduction to Hadoop Tools

 - HBase provides a shell for executing queries.

-Apache Zookeeper is a centralized configuration maintaining service, it keeps a record of information, naming, it also provides distributed synchronization and group services.
-Zookeeper is a centralized repository that is utilized by distributed applications to put and get data of it.
-It also helps in managing nodes i.e. to join or leave a node in the cluster.
+Apache Zookeeper is a centralized configuration maintaining service; it keeps a record of information, naming, it also provides distributed synchronization and group services.
+Zookeeper is a centralized repository that is utilized by distributed applications to put and get data off it.
+It also helps in managing nodes, i.e. to join or leave a node in the cluster.
 It provides a highly reliable data registry when a few of the nodes are down.

 Features of Zookeeper